aariani/bioinformatics_pipeline/NGSEP_varcall_full/TUTORIAL.md

     python  NGSEP_aln_slurm.py -i FASTQ -r REF/YOUR_REFERENCE_GENOME_SEQUENCE

 This sript will create a lot of different files (named NGSEP_align_SAMPLENAME.slurm) in the current folder.
 You can run them separately

+# Create slurm job v2

+Once you have prepared the different folders just type:

+    python bowtie2_aln_slurm.py -i FASTQ
+    python samtools_sort_slurm.py -i FASTQ

+This script will create a lot of different files (named bowtie2_align_SAMPLENAME.slurm and samtools_sort_SAMPLENAME.slurm) in the current folder.
+You can run them separately on your grid